Normalized Range Voting Broadly Resists Control: Control

 \subsection{Control by Partition of Voters}

-\begin{description} \item[Given] An election $E=(C,V)$ and a distinguished candidates $w \in C$ \item[Question (Constructive)] Is there a partition $V_1, V_2$ of $V$ such that $w$ is the final winner of the election $(D_1 \cup D_2, V)$ where $D_1$ and $D_2$ are the sets of surviving candidates from the subelections $(C, V_1)$ and $(C, V_2)$?
+\begin{description} \item[Given] An election $E=(C,V)$ and a distinguished candidate $w \in C$. \item[Question (Constructive)] Is there a partition $V_1, V_2$ of $V$ such that $w$ is a unique final winner of the election $(D_1 \cup D_2, V)$ where $D_1$ and $D_2$ are the sets of surviving candidates from the subelections $(C, V_1)$ and $(C, V_2)$?

-\item[Question (Destructive)] Is there a partition $V_1, V_2$ of $V$ such that $w$ is not the final winner of the election $(D_1 \cup D_2, V)$ where $D_1$ and $D_2$ are the sets of surviving candidates from the subelections $(C, V_1)$ and $(C, V_2)$? \end{description}
+\item[Question (Destructive)] Is there a partition $V_1, V_2$ of $V$ such that $w$ is not a unique final winner of the election $(D_1 \cup D_2, V)$ where $D_1$ and $D_2$ are the sets of surviving candidates from the subelections $(C, V_1)$ and $(C, V_2)$? \end{description}